-Head Start is a national program committed to giving every child the opportunity to succeed in school and life beyond school.
+Head Start is a national program that supports children’s growth and development from birth to age 5 through services centered around early learning and development, health, family well-being, and family engagement.
+Head Start staff actively engage parents, recognizing family participation throughout the program as key to strong child outcomes.
 Our program is home-based and locally designed for the community we serve.
-Our home-based model is structured to capitalize on the learning opportunities in the home environment.
+Our home-based model is structured to capitalize on the learning opportunities in the home environment and recognizes parents as their child’s first and most important teacher.

 Our program focuses on: